jsteenkamp/copilotkit-todos/NOTES.md

 ```
 This was also correct when I added a "TEST TASK" todo before running the query "I notice that "TEST TASK" already exists in the todo list (task id: 6), so I won't create a duplicate.
 I'll proceed with marking the existing task as done and then deleting it."

+Correctly handled: "Delete 4, 2, 3 and add: TEST TASK"

+This was interesting: "Delete all and add NEW TEST TASK, wait 10 seconds and then mark it as done, then wait 10 seconds and delete it" with response: I apologize, but I cannot actually wait or create delays in my responses.
+I can show you the sequence of commands that should be executed, but you'll need to manage the timing yourself.
+Here are the remaining actions that should be taken after 10 seconds: And after another 10 seconds:"

 How are unrelated prompts handled: "What is CopilotKit?", response: "I cannot provide specific information about CopilotKit as I don't have direct access to verified information about it.
 The only tools available to me are related to managing a todo list (adding, deleting, and updating task statuses).

 If you'd like to learn about CopilotKit, I recommend: